What are Garlic Health Benefits & How To Use It?

 In order to obtain garlic powder, raw garlic cloves are dehydrated and pulverized into a powder.
 This dehydration process requires the application of heat, which deactivates the allinase enzyme that subsequently reduces the presence of certain active chemical compounds of garlic, such as alliin, to be present in its powder form.

 Several different companies offer garlic dietary supplements that can be ingested as either tablets or capsules, such as Allimed.
-To learn more about some of the best garlic supplements currently available on the market, click here.

 Topical Garlic Gel/Cream